 - Structure your weekend

 Your weekends allow you to get much more done in much larger chunks.
 They’re usually where you’re most capable of growing your business or having the most impact on your business when you’re working a day job.

 However, are you making the most of your weekends?
 How often do you find yourself distracted or making excuses when you’re not getting enough done?
 How should you structure your weekends?
 What does a weekend, optimized for productivity and growing a business, look like?

-The first thing you need to consider is how do you think of your weekends.
+The first thing you need to consider is how you think of your weekends.

-At the end of the week, organize these ideas, tasks, and projects into timeslots throughout your weekends, then pull each task from your next actions list and move it into your calendar for the weekend.
-(More on this in the next section)
+At the end of the week, organize these ideas, tasks, and projects into time slots throughout your weekends, then pull each task from your next actions list and move it into your calendar for the weekend.

-Now let’s get into what a typical weekend looks like for me, and how you should consider structuring yours to get more done.
+Now let’s get into what a typical weekend can look like and how you should consider structuring yours to get more done.

-While you won’t have as much time on Fridays to get as much done as you can on Saturday or Sunday, it’s a good time to reflect on what you’ve accomplished throughout the week and what you plan to do over your weekend
+While you won’t have as much time on Friday to get as much done as you can on Saturday or Sunday, it’s a good time to reflect on what you’ve accomplished throughout the week and what you plan to do over your weekend.

 Not taking the time to see where you went right and wrong can stunt your growth as an entrepreneur.
 Your business only grows when you do.
 Here are some questions you can ask yourself:

 - What were my top wins this past week?